-I (Print Name) give permission to th ne Health Sciences Division and

-Bachelor of Science in Nursing Departm nent to allow access of my record ds for accreditation purposes.
+I (Print Name) give permission to the Health Sciences Division and Bachelor of Science in Nursing Department to allow w access of my records for accreditation purposes.

 Student's Signature ID# Date

 RELEASE OF RECORDS

-I (Print Name) give permission to the H Iealth Sciences Division and

-Bachelor of Science in Nursing Departm nent to release personal (i.e., imm nunization record, criminal history,

-drug test results) and other information a as needed to the clinical facilities s where I will participate in clinical
+I (Print Name) give permission to the Health Sciences Division and Bachelor of Science in Nursing Department to release personal (i.e., immunization record, criminal history, drug test results) and other information as needed to the clinical facilities where I will participate in clinical rotations.

-rotations.

-Student's Signature ID#
+Student's Signature ID# Date

-Date

-REI LEASE OF LIABILITY FORM M
+RELEASE OF LIABILITY FORM

-I acknowledge and understand that there may be certain risks while a stu ident in the Bachelor of Science in

-Nursing Department at Laredo College. -

-have been admitted.
-I also understand the

-sessions and clinical experiences.
-I also

-Laredo College, the Division of Health S
+I acknowledge and understand that there may be certain risks while a student in the Bachelor of Science in Nursing Department at Laredo College.
+I agree to adhere to the safety regulations of the program to which I have been admitted.
+I also understand that safety precautions have been incorporated into the laboratory sessions and clinical experiences.
+I also agree that in the event of an accident or injury, I will in no way hold Laredo College, the Division of Health Sciences, or the training facilities liable.

 Student's Signature

 Student's Printed Name

-Student ID# Date
+Student ID # Date